Free Practice LSAT Information - Spring 2023

 - It is best to have your free LSAC account established prior to the exam.
 Be sure to remember or document your username and password for the day of the practice exam.

 - We think offering the digital exam in a proctored environment will be very advantageous to you, so please take advantage of this opportunity.
 The official LSAT is now given in digital format only.
-However, we will provide a paper version of the practice test.

 Students are also encouraged to use the free LSAT Prep tools on the LSAC web page at Official LSAT Prep℠ & LSAT Prep Plus℠: Prepare for the LSAT | The Law School Admission Council (lsac.org).
 Students must create a free account to use these tools, but creating the free account does not obligate you to anything.
 There is also a $99 LSAT Prep Plus that offers you access for one year.
 Please consult with us before paying for any LSAT preparation.